42 Comments

 Pierre Kory, MD, MPA's avatar

-Love thus.
+Love this.
 Please know I feel and carry that responsibility.. and have for a long time.

 D D Wise's avatar